hadley/adv-r/Home.md

 * You know how to produce packages to make your work available to a wider audience, and how to efficiently program "in the large", so you spend your time solving new problems not struggling with old code.

-* You know the three specialised languages needed to extract data from the types of data that analysts encounter most often: regular expressions for strings, SQL for databases, and xpath for xml.

 ## R fundamentals